50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 How Can Using Different User Agents Help in Bypassing Anti-scraping Measures?

-By using a user agent header that matches that of a browser, you can hide from preventative solutions that try to block traffic that comes from simple scraping scripts.
+By using a user agent that matches that of a browser, you can hide from preventative solutions that try to block traffic that comes from simple scraping scripts.

 For example, Reddit can block requests which have the default HTTP client headers.
 Changing the user agent to virtually anything else gives you more possibilities to scrape the website.

-Of course, using a different user agent is not the ultimate solution.
-Otherwise, nobody would get IP banned for using browser automation libraries like Puppeteer for web scraping.
-In reality, websites monitor traffic patterns, user actions, IP address usage, and many other things to discern whether you’re doing web scraping.
-It’s essential to always stay on the top of your game, and just one small change in headers won’t cut it.
+In reality, websites monitor traffic patterns, user actions, IP address usage, and many other things to discern whether you're doing web scraping.
+It's essential to always stay on the top of your game, and just one small change in headers won't cut it.

-One of the best ways to support large-scale web scraping is through the use of rotating proxies .
+One of the best ways to support large-scale scraping is through the use of rotating proxies .
 Proxies act as middlemen between you and your server, hiding the original IP address of your request.
-By rotating proxies throughout the scraping session, you can hide the fact that there is scraping happening at all—each request will have a different IP address, so it will look like there are just multiple users visiting the site.

 FAQ